 The massive wheel, which comes with a dizzying array of twinkling lights, stands out because it stands above – 20 stories above – the Pigeon Forge strip.

-At 200 feet tall, it towers over most of the rest of the strip, serving as a landmark beacon both for The Island and for people stuck in Pigeon Forge traffic looking to The Wheel as a sign of progress.
+At 200 feet tall, it towers over most of the rest of the strip, offering a bird’s eye view of the city.
+It serves as a landmark beacon both for The Island and for people stuck in Pigeon Forge traffic looking to The Wheel as a sign of progress.

 In fact, with over 1 million LED lights, The Wheel is visible from the peak of Clingmans Dome at night.